LAST UPDATED 31ST JANUARY 2019

 Chain cleaning needn't be challenging.
 Graham from our Edinburgh shop shows you how to perform this routine bike maintenance drill in 5 minutes on our latest video.

 But what if you've let your transmission go?
-Your chain, cogs, jockey wheels and chainrings are completely gunged up and you would really rather not go near them?
+Your bike chain, cogs, jockey wheels and chainrings are completely gunged up and you would really rather not go near them?
 (Despite the best of intentions, most of us have been there.)
 Our Service Centres (we have one at every Bike Co-op shop) are equipped to offer a full drivetrain cleaning service.

 Drivetrain Cleaning Service